 Granite worktops are unique and have an inherent beauty and elegance bestowed by nature, that never disappoints to meet the eye.
 The wide range of colours available in granite is useful to match the décor with the interiors.

 Quartz worktops are engineered and have a larger chromatic spectrum to choose from and match with.
 Quartz worktops have a smooth and seamless shimmer which reflects like a mirror.

 Granite worktops are highly durable, and there is not a need for worry when it comes to scratches on the granite.
 The value of the granite will not depreciate and remains stable as the durability of the granite.

 Quartz worktops are also durable and have high strength but not with a full lifetime guarantee.
 Quartz countertops mitigate risks of chipping or cracking due to misuse of the material.

-Quartz worktops have no risk of liquid seeping in or accidental oil spill as they are naturally non porous material when engineered.
+Quartz worktops have no risk of liquid seeping in or accidental oil spill as they are naturally non-porous material when engineered.
 Heated pans must be handled with care on the quartz worktop as they are subjected to crack in fracture due to the heat.

 Quartz materials are available and have become affordable in recent years.
-They are highly preferred for the array of colours and the aesthetics they offer for a stone engineered by man.
+They are highly preferred for the array of colours and the aesthetics they offer for a stone engineered by a man.

-To wrap it up, The facts are right before you, it is always better to take a well informed decision before making an investment, now you can choose from the options available that suit your conditions better to get your dream kitchen worktop installed.
+To wrap it up, The facts are right before you, it is always better to take a well-informed decision before making an investment, now you can choose from the options available that suit your conditions better to get your dream kitchen worktop installed.
 Check out both our Quartz worktop collection and Granite worktop collection before making your choice.